Admin Logs

 Admin Logs view

-From Studio's main menu, click Manage Server.
+From the Studio's main menu, click Manage Server.

 CLick to open the Debug menu